fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * ViaService can be used in Key Policies and IAM policies which control access to KMS resources
     * The services that you specify must be integrated with KMS e.g S3, EBS, Systems Manager, SQS, Lambda

-### KMS Cross Account Access

-Access to KMS CMKs is controlled using

-* The Key policy
-* IAM Policies
-* If you want to enable another external account to encrypt or decrypt using your CMK, you need to enable cross account access
-    * Enable access in the Key Policy for the account which owns the CMK
-    * Enable access to KMS in the IAM Policy for the external account
-    * Both steps are necessary otherwise it will not work

-Access to KMS CMKs is controlled using
-* The key Policy - add the root user, not individual IAM users / roles
-* IAM Policies - define the allowed actions and the CMK ARN
-* If you want to enable cross account access
-    * Enable access in the Key Policy for the account which owns the CMK
-    * Enable access to KMS in the IAM Policy for the external account
-    * Both steps are necessary otherwise it will not work

 ### Microservices

 * Microservices Run in Containers